-We Handle Serious Personal Injury Cases in Los Angeles
+Handling Serious Personal Injury Claims Throughout Los Angeles County

 Personal injuries can occur anywhere and to anyone.
 You may slip on a wet floor while shopping or get hit by a car while crossing the road.
 In California, personal injury laws cover numerous accidents.
 At El Dabe Ritter Trial Lawyers, our Los Angeles injury attorneys assist clients with the following personal injury cases: